-If you have a vitamin deficiency or you simply make a habit of treating your body to an extra boost of nutrients, you probably plan on bringing your vitamins with you on vacation.
-If you've misplaced the original packaging for the vitamins, you might be worried the Transportation Security Administration won't allow them through the security checkpoint unmarked.
-The TSA allows travelers to carry all forms of medication, including vitamins, on board even if they are unmarked, but local laws may differ from the TSA's regulations.
+If you have a vitamin deficiency or you simply make a habit of treating your body to an extra boost of nutrients, you probably plan on bringing your supplements with you on vacation.
+If you've misplaced the original packaging for the vitamins, you might be wondering if the Transportation Security Administration (TSA) will allow you to bring your unmarked pills on a plane.

 Video of the Day

 How Much Can You Take?

 As long as your vitamins are in pill or another solid form, such as gummy vitamins, the TSA allows you to bring an unlimited amount of them in your carry-on luggage or checked bags (although you should expect them to go through X-ray or visual screening at the security checkpoint).

 The exception here is liquid vitamins, which can only be in a carry-on bag if they are less than or equal to 3.4 ounces (that's 100 milliliters), per the TSA.

 You may be able to bring larger amounts of liquid vitamins on your flight, but only if they are medically necessary, according to the TSA.
 In general, "medically necessary" means you have a prescription for the vitamins or they qualify for the 3-1-1 liquids rule exemption: